 Donor-advised funds are an increasingly popular way to give to charity.
-They are one of the easiest and most tax-efficient ways to support charitable causes.
-You can give to all of your favorite charities with just one donation.
+They are among the easiest and most tax-efficient ways to support charitable causes.
+You can give to all of your favorite charities with just one donation to keep track of.
 If you are interested in donating to charity, then opening a donor-advised fund may be right for you.

 What are donor-advised funds?